Wilfrid Loizeau

-Wilfrid Loizeau (born 20 March 1985 in Paris) is a French-born Guadeloupean soccer player, who currently plays with Swiss club FC Bavois.
+Wilfrid Loizeau (born 20 March 1985) is a footballer who currently plays with Swiss club FC Bavois.
+Born in metropolitan France, he represented Guadeloupe at international level.

 Loizeau plays primarily on the right and left wings for Guadeloupe, but also as a central attacking midfielder.

 Career

 Early career

 After passing through the renowned youth academies of Le Havre and Auxerre, Loizeau spent the early years of his professional career with Créteil (then in Ligue 2) and Paris FC (then in Championnat National) before moving abroad in 2006, to Romanian Liga II side Petrolul Ploieşti.

 SIAD Most (Czech Republic)

 After a brief spell in Romania, in the summer of 2007 Loizeau signed with SIAD Most, then competing in the Gambrinus liga, the top league in the Czech Republic.
 Most loaned Loizeau for the season to their subsidiary club Chmel Blšany in the Bohemian Football League (ČFL).
 In 2007–08 Loizeau made 11 appearances (all starts) for Blšany.
 At the end of the season (and the loan period), Most was relegated to the Czech 2.
 Liga, so rather than return to Most, Loizeau decided to leave Czech Republic.